 - Stomachache topical blend, including oils like lavender

-- Culinary essential oil use, with one or two drops per recipe and partner oils like sweet orange
+- Culinary essential oil use, with one or two drops per recipe.

 - Topical treatments for antioxidant skin health